Dwozy/R-Type/docs/GameEngine.md

 Class managing scenes for the game, the scene needs to inherit the ```AScene``` class, and is used to create all the entity of a scene when it is loaded.

+## Prefab manager

+When you're creating a new entity, you have two choices, creating the entity itself and then add its components or use prefabs.

+Prefabs are stored components associated with a name.
+It has to be loaded from a json file before using it with the `PrefabMaanger::loadPrefabFromFile` and then can be created with the `PrefabMaanger::createEntityFromPrefab`.

+[Click here](./Prefab%20systax.md) to check to prefab syntax.

 ## Game loop example

 ```cpp